-Income-Driven Repayment plans like IBR and PAYE mean borrowers can make payments based upon what they can afford rather than what they owe.
-What happens to student loan payments when a borrower gets a big gift or inheritance?
-Should borrowers expect their bills to increase?
+Income-Driven Repayment plans, such as IBR, PAYE, and SAVE, allow borrowers to make payments based on what they can afford rather than what they owe.
+Borrowers on these plans may wonder what happens to their student loan payments if they receive a large gift or inheritance.
+Will it cause their monthly payments to increase?

-The good news for most recipients of a gift or inheritance is that the extra money won’t usually increase student loan payments.
-For those who fall under an exception, there is a workaround to keep payments reasonable.
+The good news for most recipients of a gift or inheritance is that the extra money typically won’t cause an increase in their student loan payments.
+For those who fall under an exception, there is a workaround to keep payments manageable.

 What does an Inheritance have to do with Student Loans?